cmrh/cfme-migrations/README.md

 Use case is for a vcenter migration where the data on vcenter is not exported from the old vcenter to the new one.
 This results in a new UUID's being created and to ManageIQ/Cloudforms, they all look like new VMs.
 All attributes created for the VM's before will then be lost.
+The attaributes to be migrated are owner, group, tags and retirement date.

 dump\_attrs - shell script to run rails and dump\_vm\_attrs.rb and dump the attributes to a file load\_attrs - shell script to run rails and load\_vm\_attrs.rb and load the vm attributes to the vmdb